Victoria’s new Psychological Health Regulations effective 1 December 2025 – what employers need to know

 What do Victorian employers need to do?

-Employers must identify, assess, and control psychosocial hazards, so far as is reasonably practicable.
+The regulations mandate that employers must identify, assess, and control psychosocial hazards, so far as is reasonably practicable.
 This includes applying a hierarchy of control, prioritising:

 - Elimination of the risk